asjad99/Databricks-Data-Science/README.md

 ## Handling Big Training datasets:

 Spark for data preparation, model training, and deployment, while also gaining hands-on experience with Spark ML and pandas APIs on Spark.
 This course will introduce you to advanced concepts like hyperparameter tuning and scaling Optuna with Spark.

+**Machine Learning Development with Spark**

+- A Brief Overview of Spark Architecture for Machine Learning
+- Introduction to Spark ML for Model Development
+- Model Tracking and Packaging with MLflow and Unity Catalog on Databricks
+- Model Development with Spark
+- Model Tuning with Optuna on Spark
+- Overview of Hyperparameter Tuning
+- Introduction to Optuna on Spark
+- Model Tuning with Optuna

+**Advanced Machine Learning Operations**

+- Overview of Machine Learning Operations on Databricks
+- Review of MLOps
+- Streamlining Development to Deployment
+- Continuous Workflows for Machine Learning Operations
+- Streamlining MLOps
+- Streamlining MLOps with Databricks
+- Testing Strategies with Databricks
+- Automate Comprehensive Testing
+- Model Rollout Strategies with Databricks
+- Model Quality and Lakehouse Monitoring
+- Introduction to Monitoring
+- Lakehouse Monitoring
+- Streamlining Multiple Environment Deployments - DABsBuild ML assets as CodeCourse Summary and Next Steps

 ---